-Download our Case Study: Alder Hey Children's Transforms Care with MEDITECH's Interoperability Solutions
+Download our case study: Alder Hey Children's NHS Foundation Trust Transforms Care With MEDITECH's Interoperability Solutions

-About: Alder Hey Children’s NHS Foundation Trust (Liverpool, England) is one of Europe’s largest children’s hospitals, with over 275,000 patients and families visiting the Trust each year.
+About: Alder Hey Children’s NHS Foundation Trust (Liverpool, England) is one of Europe’s largest children’s hospitals, with over 330,000 patients and families visiting the trust each year.
 In addition to the hospital’s main site, Alder Hey offers pediatric services at a number of community sites across Merseyside, Cumbria, Shropshire, Wales, and the Isle of Man.

-Execution: The NHS designates the creation of sustainability and transformation partnerships (STPs) — also referred to as health information exchanges (HIEs) — to promote more coordinated, cost-effective care.
-Many different vendors feed the C&M STP.
-To help develop the pathway for sharing patient information, Alder Hey elected to use the continuity of care document (CCD) available through MEDITECH, as MEDITECH is the only vendor using formatted data and global standards for cross-enterprise document sharing.
+Execution: The NHS designates the creation of sustainability and transformation partnerships — also referred to as health information exchanges — to promote more coordinated, cost-effective care.
+Many different vendors feed the Cheshire and Merseyside Sustainability and Transformation Plan.
+To help develop the pathway for sharing patient information, Alder Hey elected to use the continuity of care document available through MEDITECH, as MEDITECH is the only vendor using formatted data and global standards for cross-enterprise document sharing.

-Results: Within six weeks, Alder Hey and MEDITECH developed a CDA feed into the shared record, allowing clinicians to see a list of documents in the patient record including discharge summaries, radiology reports, pathology results, and standard demographics.
+Results: Within six weeks, Alder Hey and MEDITECH developed a clinical document architecture feed into the shared record, allowing clinicians to see a list of documents in the patient record including discharge summaries, radiology reports, pathology results, and standard demographics.
 Other benefits include:

 - Improved clinical decision-making due to the availability of relevant information during the clinical encounter.

 Quote: “We wanted to do something based on IHE standards and didn’t want to rely on complex integration.
 We quickly selected MEDITECH for their use of formatted data using XDS standards, and within only six weeks we had developed a CDA feed into the shared record.
 It was really easy to achieve and we now have a rich set of information.”